jhumelsine/jhumelsine.github.io/_posts/2024-02-29-composite-design-pattern-use-case.md

 # Summary
 This Use Case shows how Composite can accommodate In-N-Out Burger's Secret Menu, but it could accomodate the regular menu as well, plus customer customization.

 Predefined regular and secret menu items could be in the employee display.
-Or they could be on a store kiosk or mobile app, but I guess showing secret menu items means that they'd no longer be a secret.
-They displays could also allow customers to customize additional items as well.
+Or they could be on a store kiosk or mobile app.
+The displays could also allow customers to customize their order as well.

 # References
 See: [Composite Design Pattern/References](https://jhumelsine.github.io/2024/02/27/composite-design-pattern.html#References).